llvm/llvm-project/llvm/docs/Telemetry.rst

 The framework is consisted of four important classes:

-* `llvm::telemetry::Telemeter`: The class responsible for collecting and forwarding telemetry data.
+* `llvm::telemetry::Telemeter`: The class responsible for collecting and transmitting telemetry data.
 This is the main point of interaction between the framework and any tool that wants to enable telemery.
 * `llvm::telemetry::TelemetryInfo`: Data courier
+* `llvm::telemetry::Destination`: Data sink to which the Telemetry framework sends data.
+  Its implementation is transparent to the framework.
+  It is up to the vendor to decide which pieces of data to forward and where to forward them to their final storage.
 * `llvm::telemetry::Config`: Configurations on the `Telemeter`.

 .. image:: llvm_telemetry_design.png

 How to implement and interact with the API